 It’s simply not practical to install slab heating in a pre-existing home, but if you’re pouring a concrete slab for a new extension it might be something that you would like to include.
 In these situations, we can lay pipe work into the slab and install panel radiators in the existing part of your home.

 Ideal for double storey homes

-As its name suggests, slab heating requires a concrete slab – otherwise, there’s nothing to lay the pipe work into.
+As its name suggests, hot water concrete floor heating systems require a concrete slab – otherwise, there’s nothing to lay the pipe work into.
 What if you have a double storey home with a concrete slab on the ground floor?
 In these situations, we can install slab heating downstairs and panel radiators upstairs.

 Ideal for split-level homes